Moon dog: Formation and Characteristics

 A paraselene, or mock moon, appears as a band of faint white light stretching across the sky at the same altitude as the Moon.
 It forms when moonlight is refracted and reflected by countless tiny, flat, hexagonal ice crystals suspended in high, thin clouds.
 While often seen as partial arcs or segments, under ideal conditions it can encircle the entire sky in a complete 360° ring.
 When the Moon is high, the display appears as a broad halo centered near the zenith; when the Moon is lower, it becomes a horizontal band spanning the horizon.
 This delicate optical phenomenon is typically short-lived and fades quickly, often connecting the Moon to bright spots of light known as paraselenae, or moon dogs, from which the effect takes its name.

 Two moon dogs surrounded by icy halos in Lower Miller Creek, Alaska, USA.

 The same ice crystals that produce moon dogs can also create other halo phenomena, such as the circumzenithal arc and the 22° halo.
 These features often occur together in the sky, and the 22° halo can seem to link the two moon dogs in a circular arc around the Moon.
-As the Moon rises higher, the angle of refraction through the crystals changes, and the moon dogs appear to shift slightly outward from the 22° halo while remaining at the Moon’s altitude.
+As the Moon rises higher, the angle of refraction through the crystals changes, and the moon dogs appear to shift slightly outward from the 22° halo while remaining at the Moon's altitude.

 Light mists and streaks of white clouds drifted across the sky.
-Around the moon, a glowing ring - estimated at about 150-degree in radius - was visible.
-Inside this ring appeared a cross of equal brightness, with its horizontal and vertical arms meeting at the moon’s center.
+Around the moon, a glowing ring - estimated at about 150-degree^{*15-degree} in radius - was visible.
+Inside this ring appeared a cross of equal brightness, with its horizontal and vertical arms meeting at the moon's center.
 At the points where the horizontal arm touched the ring, the brightness did not appear stronger.